London McKenzie

-London McKenzie (born October 15, 2009) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series East, driving the No. 93 Ford for CW Motorsports.
+London McKenzie (born October 15, 2009) is an American professional stock car racing driver who currently competes in the zMAX CARS Tour, driving the No. 95 Chevrolet for AK Performance in the Late Model Stock Tour, and for Kyle Beattie Racing in the Pro Late Model Tour.
+He has previously competed in the ARCA Menards Series East.

 Racing career

 McKenzie has previously competed in series such as the INEX Winter Nationals, the INEX Winter Heat Series, the INEX Summer Shootout, and the INEX Nashville Spring Series.

-On February 26, 2025, it was announced that McKenzie will run full-time in the ARCA Menards Series East, driving the No. 93 for CW Motorsports.
+On February 26, 2025, it was announced that McKenzie would run full-time in the ARCA Menards Series East, driving the No. 93 for CW Motorsports.
+However, he only ran in the first two races, finishing eighth at Five Flags Speedway, and finishing 27th at Rockingham Speedway after a crash in practice.

+In 2026, McKenzie would make his debut in the CARS Tour, where he will attempt to run full-time in both the Late Model Stock Tour and the Pro Late Model Tour, driving for AK Performance and Kyle Beattie Racing respectively.

 Personal life

 McKenzie is the son of fellow racing driver Brandon McKenzie, who previously drove in ARCA for two races in 2015.

 Motorsports results

 ARCA Menards Series East

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)